Bracketology Bubble Watch: Providence continues their winning ways

 TENNESSEE (NET: 69, NBC: Off the bubble): I guess it was too soon to entirely write Tennessee off.
 The Vols went into Rupp Arena on Tuesday night, erased a 17-point second half deficit and beat Kentucky (14).
 That alone is not enough to get the Vols back onto the right side of the bubble, but with a home game against Auburn (28) coming up on Saturday, there’s still a chance.
 Tennessee is 17-13 on the season with a 2-9 record against Quad 1 opponents and a 8-12 mark against the top two Quads.
 Beat Auburn on Saturday, and they’ll have a puncher’s chance to earn an at-large with a couple of wins in the SEC tournament.

-MISSISSIPPI STATE (NET: 52, NBC: Next four out): The Bulldogs lost at South Carolina (65) on Tuesday, which was their last shot at getting a Quad 1 win before the SEC tournament.
+MISSISSIPPI STATE (NET: 52, NBC: Off the bubble): The Bulldogs lost at South Carolina (65) on Tuesday, which was their last shot at getting a Quad 1 win before the SEC tournament.
 They are currently sitting at 7-9 against the top two Quads with just two Quad 1 wins to go along with a pair of Quad 3 losses.
 The only team that they have beaten that is currently projected for the NCAA tournament is Florida (33).

 SOUTH CAROLINA (NET: 64, NBC: Next four out): The Gamecocks picked up a win over Mississippi State (52), which improved them to 8-10 against the top two Quads with a Quad 3 loss and a Quad 4 loss.
 The win over Kentucky (14) continues to look better.
 The win at Virginia (50) looks better, too.
 But they lost to Stetson (305) at home, and that’s not something that’s going away.